-Cert III Digital Media, Information Technology - 2 Years
+Cert III in Information, Digital Media and Technology - 2 Years ICA30111

 YEAR 1: This course is for students in Year 11 who have not completed the first year of the course in the previous year.

 Availability: Students must choose this for the whole year.
 Students will not be able to enter for second semester.